 B-113: Noncooperation with SNAP E&T Requirements

-Workforce Solutions Office staff is responsible for determining noncooperation with SNAP E&T requirements and for initiating a sanction request in TWIST.
+Workforce Solutions Office staff is responsible for determining noncooperation with SNAP E&T requirements and for initiating a sanction request in WorkInTexas.com.

 When a mandatory work registrant fails to respond to outreach, notifies staff that he or she does not wish to participate, or fails to cooperate with SNAP E&T requirements, Boards must ensure that Workforce Solutions Office staff initiates a sanction request.
-The request must be entered into TWIST on the fourth day following a mandatory work registrant’s failure to cooperate, unless the SNAP recipient indicates that he or she was unable to participate based on an extenuating circumstance and Workforce Solutions Office staff recommends good cause to HHSC.
+The request must be entered into WorkInTexas.com by close of business on the fourth day following a mandatory work registrant’s failure to cooperate, unless the SNAP recipient indicates that he or she was unable to participate based on an extenuating circumstance and Workforce Solutions Office staff recommends good cause to HHSC.
 Day one of the compliance period begins the day the recipient non-cooperates with SNAP E&T requirements.

 Boards must ensure that: